204th MEB Transfers Authority of CJTF-HOA Mission to 158th MEB

 |0

-This work, 204th MEB Transfers Authority of CJTF-HOA Mission to 158th MEB, by PFC James Webster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 204th MEB Transfers Authority of CJTF-HOA Mission to 158th MEB, by TSgt George Keck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.